mvaal/rain-dance/README.md

 This was primarily written to keep track of PoGo weather changes, but may have other uses.

+## Commands

+* rd!start latitude,longitude
+  * latitude and longitude of the location you wish to track
+* rd!stop
+  * stop bot from running
+* rd!commands
+  * display available commands

 ## Setup
 ### Discord
 ##### Create bot